ebikatsudon/VTubeStudio/Lipsync.md

   * Map this to your `ParamMouthOpen` Live2D parameter.
 * `VoiceFrequency` / `VoiceFrequencyPlusMouthSmile`
   * Between 0 and 1
-  * Calculated based on the detected phonemes.
-You can set up how the phoneme detection values are multiplied to generate this parameter.
+  * Calculated based on the detected vowels.
+You can set up how the vowel detection values are multiplied to generate this parameter.
   * Map this to your `ParamMouthForm` Live2D parameter.